How to write a value proposition

 A great way to do this is through A/B testing on marketing materials, such as your website, email campaigns, brochures or advertisements.

-For example, you could test two different value propositions on your homepage and track which version leads to more customer inquiries or sales.
+For example, you could test two different value propositions on your homepage and track which version leads to more customer enquiries or sales.

-Alternatively, if you're running a digital ad campaign, try using different wording or benefits in separate ads to see which attracts more clicks or engagement.
+Alternatively, if you're running online ads as part of a digital marketing strategy, try using different wording or benefits in separate ads to see which attracts more clicks or engagement.

 By testing and measuring the performance of each version, you can fine-tune your value proposition to make sure it's as clear, compelling and effective as possible.

-Refining and testing are key steps that allow you to optimise your value proposition over time, ensuring it consistently appeals to your target audience and helps drive growth for your business.
+This kind of message testing is a key step that allows you to optimise your value proposition over time, ensuring it consistently appeals to your target audience and helps drive growth for your business.

 How long does a value proposition need to be?